-Frequently called the “Gray Ghost,” the Weimaraners were bred for royalty in the 19th century as large game hunters.
-They are courageous dogs and would often chase down vicious boars, deer and even bears.
-Though, they became bird dogs later on.
+Nicknamed the “Gray Ghost,” Weimaraners were bred for royalty in the 19th century as large game hunters.
+They’re courageous dogs and would often chase down vicious boars, deer and even bears.
+However, they became bird dogs later on.

-Not surprisingly, these dogs have amazing endurance and stamina, which made them perfect as hunting companions.
-Weimaramers are also very intelligent dogs with a strong prey-drive, which can be a problem for smaller dogs and cats if living together.
+Not surprisingly, these dogs have amazing endurance and stamina, making them perfect as hunting companions.
+Weimaramers are also very intelligent dogs with a strong prey-drive, which can be a problem for smaller dogs and cats.

 - They were named after the Weimer Republic, which was a German state prior to World War I.